tus/tus-resumable-upload-protocol/protocol.md

 #### Tus-Resumable

-The `Tus-Resumable` header MUST be included in every request and response except `OPTIONS` request.
+The `Tus-Resumable` header MUST be included in every request and response except `OPTIONS`.
 The value MUST be the version of the protocol used by the Client and the Server.

 The Server MUST return `412 Precondition Failed` status without processing the request if the the version specified by the Client is not supported.